Cycle of revenge hangs over Libya's fragile peace

 The NTC has ordered its forces to refrain from looting and revenge attacks, and has played down any risks of insurgency.

 "We are in complete harmony. ...
-If there has been anything outside the law, there will be an investigation," said Deputy Defence Minister Fawzi Abu Katif.
+If there has been anything outside the law, there will be an investigation," said Deputy Defense Minister Fawzi Abu Katif.

 "We have been following some (pro-Gaddafi) groups.
 We are working ... to discover how big they are.
 But after Gaddafi's death most of them have been dissolved.
 The death of Gaddafi changes everything.
 We don't think they constitute any threat."